Across 1 states with paid pheasant resident tag or permit pricing.

 Can you only shoot roosters?

-Yes — in all states, only male (rooster/cock) pheasants may be harvested.
+In the main ring-necked pheasant seasons covered here, rooster-only harvest is the normal rule.
 Roosters are identified by their iridescent green head, red eye patch/wattle, and white neck ring.
-Shooting a hen is illegal and subject to significant fines ($200–$500+).
-Learning to quickly identify roosters from hens in flight is a critical skill every pheasant hunter must develop.
+Hunters should still confirm the current state, stocked-area, preserve, and species-specific rules before assuming hen harvest is illegal or legal in a given area.
+Learning to identify legal birds in flight is a critical skill every pheasant hunter must develop.

 What is the daily bag limit for pheasants?